 In EduCARE, I ran a solid waste management project in a little village of Rajasthan, which involved environmental issues but also social and economic challenges.
 Since there are many interns working in different areas, I also got involved in several other projects about Women Empowerment and After School Programs.
 I spent a lot of time engaging the community and learning from local people to identify needs and problems.

 Whilst working with EduCARE, I felt useful and I learned a lot about working as a team, about project management and human relationships.
-It was an amazing experience and I would be more than happy to share it.
+It was an amazing experience.

 Hello!
 My name is Martina and I come from Italy.
 I am a passionate traveler and I try to unite it with something more meaningful and productive, like working for NGOs.
 I wish to build my career in the non-profit sector as I studied for it and I have a strong drive towards helping people and be a catalyst for a positive change.
 This is exactly the mentality that brought me out of my country 4 years ago and I am certain was the right choice!
 In India I was an intern for EduCARE India and I worked closely with all the centers and the COM Team to ensure the efficient running of the organization and its processes.